MAHMOUDRR707/Boucning-Balls/README.md

 # Boucning-Balls
-10 balls moves randomly using GUI in java
+10 balls moves randomly  and chaange their color using GUI in java